Athlete's foot has accomplished an impressive feat.

 So from stretched heel tendons to fat angry toe nerves, these conditions are the ones that I see often.

 Got toothache pain in your lower leg?
+Like when the anesthetic wears off in the dentist?

 I love curing corns.
 It gives instant agony relief.